siekman-io/home-assistant/readme.md

 HomeAssistant configuration of Siekman.io

 I will add some information here.

+Basic Home-Assistant configuration.